levicherrin/aws-web-hosting/docs/phase1.md

 ### CloudFront
 Create a cloudfront distribution with a custom origin pointing to the domain name of the S3 bucket.
 Set the viewer protocol to 'redirect to https' and the default root object to index.html.

+Also  create an origina access control identity which will allow read only access to the S3 bucket.